Top 10 cities 2020-21

 Top 10 cities 2010-11

-The Global E-Government Survey evaluated the performance of municipal websites worldwide for Privacy and Security, Usability, Content, Services, and Citizen and Social Engagement, and ranked the cities globally.
-Research was conducted jointly by the E-Governance Institute at the National Center for Public Performance, Suffolk University-Boston, and the Department of Public Policy and Public Affairs, John W. McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston.
-This research was co-sponsored by the Institute of Future Government, Yonsei University and the Department of Public and Nonprofit Administration in the School of Management at Marist College.
+The U.S. E-Governance Survey evaluated the performance of municipal websites for Privacy and Security, Usability, Content, Services, and Citizen and Social Engagement, and ranked the cities nationally.
+Research was conducted jointly by the E-Governance Institute at the National Center for Public Performance (NCPP), Sawyer Business School, Suffolk University-Boston, and the Department of Public Policy and Public Affairs, John W. McCormack Graduate School of Policy and Global Studies at the University of Massachusetts Boston.
+This research was evaluated under the Director of Public Policy and Administration Program at John Jay College of Criminal Justice.

-First conducted in 2003 and repeated every two to three years, the survey represents a continued effort to evaluate e-government in large municipalities globally.
-The study systematically utilizes a unique E-Government Performance Index to classify websites on 86 scaled measures across five categories: Privacy/Security, Usability, Services, Content, and Citizen/Social Engagement.
-Each municipality’s website is evaluated in its local language to determine how the population perceives its government’s online performance.
+First conducted in 2003, then again in 2008, 2010 and 2020, the survey represents a continued effort to evaluate e-government in large municipalities regionally.
+The 2020-21 study systematically utilized a unique E-Government Performance Index to classify websites on 104 scaled measures across five categories: Privacy/Security, Usability, Services, Content, and Citizen/Social Engagement.
 The survey highlights the strengths and weaknesses of each municipality in terms of the five categories, ranking municipalities overall and within each category.